 FORE!!!
 You will hear 24-year old golf professional Brandon Dvorak yelling this as often as possible.
-Growing up, Brandon played a lot of hockey, but always wanted to be out on the golf course with his dad.
+Growing up, Brandon played a lot of hockey but always wanted to be out on the golf course with his dad.
 After numerous requests, when he was 9, his father finally took him out to hit some balls.
 Brandon enjoyed playing golf and spending time with this dad.
 “I played in a few tournaments to explore competitive golf.
-Then when I was 15 I started playing for the Broomfield High School golf team, which really drove my passion for the sport.”
+Then when I was 15, I started playing for the Broomfield High School golf team, which really drove my passion for the sport.”
 Brandon continued to pursue his dream and started working at the Interlocken Golf Club at the Omni hotel while he attended college.
-Now he is the 1st Assistant Golf Professional and helps with day to day operations and runs all of the charity events.
+Now he is the 1st Assistant Golf Professional, helps with day-to-day operations, and runs all charity events.

 Brandon got an MRI which revealed a torn labrum.
 He was referred to Dr. Shah for hip arthroscopy.
-Hip arthroscopy is a minimally invasive surgery that utilizes small incisions through which a tiny camera and miniature surgical instruments are placed to treat problems with the hip joint and the surrounding soft tissues.
+Hip arthroscopy is a minimally invasive surgery that utilizes small incisions.
+A tiny camera and miniature surgical instruments are placed to treat the hip joint and the surrounding soft tissues.
 Dr. Shah is one of the few surgeons in Boulder County that performs this procedure.
 “It only took a little over 2 weeks from my first appointment until I had surgery.
 I was a little nervous about the surgery, but Dr. Shah told me exactly what to expect and gave me a timeline for recovery, which put me at ease.
-When I arrived at the surgery center, it was warm and everyone was smiling.
-The nurses keep talking to me while I was in pre-op, which helped keep my mind off of the procedure.
+When I arrived at the surgery center, it was warm, and everyone was smiling.
+The nurses kept talking to me while I was in pre-op, which helped keep my mind off the procedure.
 It felt more like just going to the doctor than having surgery. ”